classgraph/classgraph/README.md

 ```

+There are also methods `List<String> getClassesImplementing(String ifaceName)` and `List<String> getClassesImplementing(Class<T> iface)` that can be called after `scan()` to find the names of the classes implementing a given interface (whether or not a corresponding match processor was added to detect this).
+These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.

 ### Matching classes with a specific annotation

 FastClassPathScanner can detect classes that have a class annotation that matches a given annotation.